 ADDING IT UP

 The resulting prototype gave the user control over the device through a multitude of interfaces, both local and remote.
 While fulfilling all the set requirements it is also easily expandable to more interfaces and functionality thanks to its modular message based architecture.
-When the device had reached a state where it could be connected, the prototype was ready for integration which went smoothly thanks to close collaboration with Danfysik during the project.
-This was DVels first project together with Danfysik and the two companies continues to successfully develop systems together.
+Prototype integration went smoothly thanks to close collaboration with Danfysik during the project.
+This was DVel’s first project together with Danfysik and the two companies continues to successfully develop systems together.